cajone/dotvim/README.md

 ##### List of modules in this configuration
 [modules used in this configuration](modules.md)

-* Note: neocomplete has been depricated in vim 8+.
+* Note: neocomplete has been deprecated in vim 8+.
 I have switched this out for deoplete.

+### Setup Instructions

-* Note: the following commands maybe distructive to your existing vim setup make sure you move your ~/.vim and ~/.vimrc out of the way eg:
+* Note: the following commands maybe destructive to your existing vim setup make sure you move your ~/.vim and ~/.vimrc out of the way eg:

 ```zsh